 I said, "Can you help determine what her skin color was," and he said, "Yes, we should be able to."

 Dr. Biology: Right, and so when we get into the genetics, there's genotype and phenotype.
 With the phenotype, that's actually how we looked on the outside.
 That would be our hair color, our eye color, skin color.

-Is the skull accurate enough, or does it giving enough information to know if someone is very symmetrical?
+Is the skull accurate enough, or does it give enough information to know if someone is very symmetrical?
 Because that's one of the interesting things.
 We have a tendency to look for symmetry.

 So, really balanced on the eyes, balanced as far as the ears, where they're positioned.
-You getting clues from that or is it not a good reference?
+Are you getting clues from that or is it not a good reference?

 Catyana: No, the bones are the starting point for the whole body, so they're very strong indicators of symmetry.
 Humans, on average, have four millimeters of symmetry or less, and if they have more than that, then it becomes noticeable.